dualsuriel/spatialforchildren/README.md

 SIIP Project
 # Project Title

-A scalable online platform for Evaluation and Training Visuospatial Skills (target audience: children)
+A scalable online platform for Evaluation and Training Visuospatial Skills

-## Changing Content of the Survey
-django_project>templates>survey2.html       Gaming Motivations(44 questions)
-django_project>templates>survey4.html     Emotional Experiences in Games Questionnaire

-### Getting Started
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-#### Prerequisites
+### Prerequisites

 What things you need to install the software and how to install them